 - Restaurants Nearby

 - Guest Lounge

 There are 2 double ensuite bedrooms on the upper floor.
 As with the rest of the house, they're decorated in a soothing blend of white, teal and natural colours, with wicker lamps and crisp linen on double beds that look out to sea.

-Both rooms have iPod docks, air conditioning and hairdryers, along with bathrobes and products in their shower bathrooms, but generally it's not a place with multiple mod cons - you just don't need them.
+Both rooms have air conditioning and hairdryers, along with bathrobes and products in their shower bathrooms, but generally, it's not a place with multiple mod cons - you just don't need them.
 You may want to use the mosquito nets that drape around the modern four-poster beds but we didn't bother with them and were fine.

 We liked the quirks in the décor, such as the saloon doors with unusual wooden screens, and the bathrooms painted in a textured turquoise to give the impression that you're under the sea.
 Both rooms open onto a veranda with sisal matting and wooden loungers plus one of the best views of the sea that you'll experience, complete with palm trees swaying in the near distance.

 Downstairs there's an open-plan living/dining area, with lots of space for a double blow-up air mattress if there are 6 of you.
 There's a third bathroom down here, too, with a shower.